SapitoSucio/froggo-guides/docs/script_commands.md

 \***openstorage2** **<storage_id\>**,**<mode\>**{,**<account_id\>**};

-Just like the '`openstorage`' command, except this command can open additional storages by the specified **<storage_id\>**.
+Just like the ``openstorage`` command, except this command can open additional storages by the specified **<storage_id\>**.
 For **<storage_id\>**, please read the conf/inter_server.yml for storage groups.

 Values for **<mode\>** are: